circleci/circleci-docs/jekyll/_cci2/custom-images.md

 ### Choosing a Base Image

-Use an image with your main language/framework as a base image.
+Before you create a custom image, you must choose another image on which to base the custom image.
-[Docker Hub](https://hub.docker.com/) has pre-built images for most popular languages and frameworks.
+[Docker Hub](https://hub.docker.com/explore/) has official, pre-built images for most popular languages and frameworks.
-We recommend starting with an [officially supported image](https://hub.docker.com/explore/).
+Given a particular language or framework, there are many image variants from which to choose.
+These variants are specified by [Docker tags](https://docs.docker.com/engine/reference/commandline/tag/).

+For example,
+if you want to use version 3.6 of the [official Alpine image](https://hub.docker.com/_/alpine/), the full image name is `alpine:3.6`.

+### Creating a Dockerfile

 Docker has a special format
-for describing images and conventionally this files is named `Dockerfile`.
+for describing images and conventionally this file is named `Dockerfile`.
-We recommend keeping this file together with your project source code in the `.circleci/images` folder.
+Consider keeping this file together with your project source code in the `.circleci/images` folder.
 For example,
 in [our Docker demo project](https://github.com/circleci/cci-demo-docker) the `Dockerfile` for the primary container is in the [`.circleci/images/primary` folder](https://github.com/circleci/cci-demo-docker/tree/master/.circleci/images/primary).

-### Creating a Dockerfile

 After choosing a base image,
 start writing a `Dockerfile`